Did your body come with an operating manual? Neither did mine.

 The forth “rule” is that your body is exclusively for you and doesn’t owe anything to others or the world.
-Not beauty, thinness, youth, or sexuality.
+Not beauty, thinness, youth, nor sexuality.

 The fifth “rule” is to always show your body kindness.
 Kindness is where healing starts.
 And kindness is the answer to our confusion and overwhelm around food.
 You can never go wrong by choosing the kindest option.

 I’d love to get to know you better.
-To get on my schedule for an informal talk with no agenda other than understanding your struggles and helping you get unstuck click here.
+To get on my schedule for a no charge/no obligation informal talk with no agenda other than understanding your struggles and helping you get unstuck click here.
 If you need other times, use the contact form linked below.

 For more resources, check out our Resources page.